aborroy/alfresco-genai/README.md

 * Select a term from a provided list that characterizes a document
 * Answer to a question related to the document

+In addition, it includes a use case related to images:

+* Provide a description of a picture

 ## Requirements